A NEW RABBI

 When will we start looking for a new Rabbi?

-We are formally beginning our search for a new rabbi March 2020.
-While 16 months may seem like quite a ways off, starting now will allow us to offer multiple opportunities for ALL our members to provide input and participate in the selection process.
+We are formally beginning our search for a new rabbi April 2020 by finalizing the members of the CA Rabbi Search Committee (RSC).
+While 14 months may seem like quite a ways off, starting early will allow us to offer multiple opportunities for ALL our members to provide input and participate in the selection process.

 Why are we starting the Rabbi search so far in advance?